sarah-hourihan/sarah-hourihan.github.io/_pages/about.md

   - /about.html
 ---

-This is Sarah Hourihan's home on the web!

 Hi, I'm Sarah!
-I am currently completing my undergraduate studies at Vanderbilt University, where I study Ecology, Evolution, & Organismal Biology (EEOB) and Music (Clarinet).
-For the past 3 years, I have researched in the Creanza Lab at Vanderbilt, where I investigate birdsong evolution.
-Birdsong is a learned behavior that functions in species recognition and mate attraction; thus, it has the potential to reinforce population differentiation.
+I am passionate about evolutionary biology and maximizing participation in STEM.
+Currently, I am completing my undergraduate studies at Vanderbilt University, where I study Ecology, Evolution, & Organismal Biology (EEOB) and Music (Clarinet).
+For the past 3 years, I have researched birdsong evolution in the Creanza Lab at Vanderbilt.